THE MAN FROM U.N.C.L.E. FILMING LOCATIONS ROME

 GRAND HOTEL PLAZA

 As an epilogue for the first car ride along the streets of Rome, our trio finally gets to a place of a luxurious hotel to plan and perform the spying raids into the enemy’s camp of Vinciguerra family in Italy.
 This roman residence is to be found within VIA DEL CORSO street, once named after the horse shows, had been carried out centuries prior to the hotel.
 This very transport arteria was in common use as far back as the times of Roman Empire and it was generally thought to be wide enough for the carriages, moving along the ancient road, which used to interjoin Rome with the Adriatic coast to the North.
-Southward, the modern VIA DEL CORSO runs up to PIAZZA VENEZIA, a square which has already formed our first impression about Rome in the very beginning of the Italian sequence.
+Southward, the modern VIA DEL CORSO runs up to PIAZZA VENEZIA, a square which has already formed our first impression about Rome at the very beginning of the Italian sequence.
 Nowadays, the street that once used to be recognized as VIA LATA (narrow street) stretch to breaking point with only two lanes and makes a little effort to come across as the key arterial road of the city center of Rome.

 From the first steps into the GRAND HOTEL PLAZA, our principal characters take notice of some suspicious personalities within a lobby in the same comic manner as the upcoming scenes reveal the any-place shadowing and spying of both American and Soviet agents.
 The movie makes yourself at home with grandiose interiors of the hotel, which accentuate pretentiousness and bizarrerie of the Italian style anywhere from the foyer to the spacious apartments.
 The place is proven to be a gift that keeps on giving for a story, which makes a play of the retro style to the best of ability.
 GRAND HOTEL PLAZA with its sesquicentennial history of taking in guests, performs never-ceasing efforts on the interior design with tactful preservation of the original design.
 The greater part of its history (including the year of 1963) the hotel used to be recognized as ‘Albergo Roma’ (Roman Hotel).
 Over the decades prior to the visit of Guy Ritchie’s filming crew, the GRAND HOTEL PLAZA has been appreciated by the cinematographers of Italy and Hollywood.

 A few comic scenes inside PLAZA and minor, yet still exciting details with Illya and Gaby in the room №707, are followed with another sequence in front of the hotel.
 The movie magic along with the efforts of the filmmakers, when it comes to costumes and props imbues us with an incredibly deep feeling of the 1960s.
-Illya is waiting for Gaby with one’s back to the ‘Basilica S. Carlo Al Corso’, initially named after two saints, consequently canonized in stone back in XVII century.
+Illya is waiting for Gaby with one’s back to the ‘Basilica S. Carlo Al Corso’, initially named after two saints, consequently canonized in stone back in the XVII century.
 The background of the scene with a KGB agent also includes a press stand of authentic design with RIVISTE (magazines) and GIORNALI (newspapers) inscriptions.
 The better half of the movie gives us a few more occasions to revisit the GRAND HOTEL PLAZA in the interims between the adventurous improvisations.

 THE SPANISH STEPS

 We follow Gaby and Illya, who make their unhurried rhythmic walking stepping down another symbol of Rome, the SPANISH STEPS.
 The natural aspiration to keep the sophisticated exchange of civilities and to stick with the legend on architectural education necessitates the best of the Soviet agents to maintain laughably versions of the history of this iconic landmark.
 In Illya’s interpretation, the Spanish Steps were created by Russian sculptor Sergei Ivanov for his mother Yagoda.
 Gabby decently lends one’s ear to a story of her step-fiance while taking a sip from ‘Fontana Della Barcaccia’ fountain.
-This masterpiece of the XVII century was created by a father of the famous Lorenzo Bernini.
+This masterpiece of the XVII century was created by the father of the famous Lorenzo Bernini.
 Legend has it that the creator was inspired with a boat, had been washed up to the very square from the water of Tiber.
 This historical improvisation is being interrupted with the unexpected presence of Napoleon Solo not so much to previse a little acquaintance with bandits, rather to prick Illya’s self-esteem with a pin.
 The scene was surely taken into action at nighttime inasmuch as the square is generally crowded with thousands of tourists in the evening, leaving no chance to piece together the retro stylistic.

-Subsequent to a prickly exchange of words with Solo, Illya was challenging a bitter perspective of the upcoming task, which surely placed in question his present ability to take advantage from walking the streets of Rome and praising the architectural heritage of the great city.
+Subsequent to a prickly exchange of words with Solo, Illya was challenging a bitter perspective of the upcoming task, which surely placed in question his present ability to take advantage of walking the streets of Rome and praising the architectural heritage of the great city.
 He is frustrated rather with a necessity to act as a lame duck than a perspective to deal with a bunch of bandits.
 The next location plays head games with a greater deal of the audience, who generally see the Colosseum within this night frame.
 In the face of the pure and simple similarity, ‘The Man from U.N.C.L.E.’ movie takes us to visit another relict landmark of Rome, praised as TEATRO DI MARCELLO.
 This ancient theater with three layers and space for 15 000 people was created a century prior to its better-known architectural heritor.
 The medieval era witnessed completing a theater with new buildings, preserved until now as a residential estate.

 A cozy passage, which leads a few steps from the ancient theater and interjoins two bigger streets, is known as VIA DEL FORO PISCARIO.
 Back in 1948, it was named after a city district, which used to accommodate a fish market for four centuries.
 Our characters walk past the ruins of ‘TEMPIO DI APOLLO SOSIANO’ (Temple of Apollo Sosianus) and have to face the minions of the Vinciguerra family.
 Subsequent to a brief confrontation and a forthcoming of Solo, enraged and furious Illya declares, that a Russian architecture would not stand with the humiliation as well as a loss of father’s watch.
-In his worldview, the legend on the equable fiance, who is walked over, does not correspond the spirit of the forged Soviet citizen.
+In his worldview, the legend on the equable fiance, who is walked over, does not correspond to the spirit of the forged Soviet citizen.

 ON THE BALCONY OVER PIAZZA VENEZIA